uriel1998/saurian-web-history-pollution/README.md

 The URL list is seeded with the current events page at Wikipedia and the "Random" page on Wikipedia; that said, it doesn't ADD links from Wikipedia or Wikimedia, as that could get really obvious, really quickly.

+URL list is now limited to 10,000 lines, with extra searches to remove most social media links and the most notorious adservers.
+It will shuffle the URLs that exist so the list is constantly rotating.

 If you want to use your own list of URLs in a different location, the file location should be the first (and only) argument.

 Depends upon/uses (most of these are GNU coreutils):